Next RCD Board Meeting

 The Rosebud Conservation District will be working remotely during this national crisis.

-Bobbi & Monica will both be available to continue to serve you as normally as possible.
+Bobbi will be available to continue to serve you as normally as possible.

-The no till drill is still available for rent, tree orders will still be taken, and we will still be taking applications for the no-till drill and the no-interest loan program.
+The no-till drill is still available for rent, and applications for the no-till drill and the no-interest loan program.

-If needed, we can meet you at the office for specific reasons.
-We will ask that you are in good health and have not been exposed to and do not show symptoms of the COVID-19 virus.
+If needed, I can meet you at the office for specific reasons.
+I will ask that you are in good health and have not been exposed to and do not show symptoms of the COVID-19 virus.

-Please feel free to contact us on our cell phones or through email.
-Please text your name and phone number and we will return your call as soon as possible.
-We are hoping to still have access to our network and work emails, in the event we don’t please feel free to use our alternatives below.
-We hope everyone stays healthy!!
+Please feel free to contact me on my cell phone or through email.
+Please text your name and phone number and I will return your call as soon as possible.
+I am hoping to still have access to our network and work email, in the event I don’t please feel free to use my alternative below.
+I hope everyone stays healthy!!

 Alternative contact is: